-Cryptocurrencies are currently more like gambling than like a traditional investment strategy of putting money into the broader stock market.
-This doesn’t mean you shouldn’t investigate them, just that you need to be aware of the risks that you are taking.
+Investing in crypto is currently more on the very aggressive side than putting money into the broader stock market through a fund.
+That doesn’t mean you shouldn’t use it, but rather that you need to be aware of the risks that you are taking.

 Cryptocurrency Hedge Funds

-Currently Pantera Capital is managing over $700 million across five cryptocurrency funds in two different venture funds.
-You must have over $100,000 to invest in order to be eligible to invest in this fund.
-That makes this fund best for institutional investors or investors with very high net worth.
+As of November 2021, Pantera Capital manages $6.4 billion in blockchain assets.
+You must have over $100,000 available to be eligible to invest.
+That makes this fund best for institutional investors or persons with very high net worth.
 This firm has been around since 2013, so it's relatively old for a cryptocurrency hedge fund.

-You’ll find that returns in this fund are all over the place, with the fund taking major drops this year.
-But if you have the money to invest (and potentially lose), it may be worth your time checking out.
+You’ll find that returns in this fund are all over the place, but if you have the money to invest (and potentially lose), it may be worth your time to check it out.

-There are also many other crypto hedge funds available to invest in, but it pays to keep in mind that hedge funds are high risk by nature because they are looking for significant, short-term gains instead of long-term, slower growth.
-When you combine that risk profile with the inherent riskiness of the cryptocurrency market you can get a lot of volatility and lose a lot of money very quickly.
+There are many crypto hedge funds you can invest in, but it pays to keep in mind that hedge funds are high-risk by nature.
+This is because they are looking for fast short-term gains instead of long-term, slower growth.

-If you decide to invest in cryptocurrency hedge funds, then make sure you are investing money that you have to lose and understand the risks you are taking.
-Cryptocurrency is an exciting development, but it’s too early to tell if it will have staying power or collapse after a bunch of hype.
+If you decide to invest in crypto hedge funds, make sure you invest money you can afford to lose.
+Learn more about the risks so that you understand the amount you are taking on.
+Crypto is an exciting way to invest, but it’s still too early to tell whether it will have the staying power of fiat currency or collapse after a bunch of hype.